pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 <h3 id="2-reflections"> Main reflections </h3>
-Here I focus on elementary realisations that grounded my understanding of what made prompting powerful (besides the fact that today's FMs are trained on massive data amounts <d-footnote> This is summed up well by the quote "Transfer learning makes FMs possible, but it is the scale that makes them powerful INSERT reference" </d-footnote>).
+Some elementary realisations that grounded my understanding of what made prompting powerful (besides the fact that today's LLMs are trained on massive amounts of data [23] <d-footnote> This is summed up well in [23] as "Transfer learning makes FMs possible, but it is the scale that makes them powerful"
+</d-footnote>).
 * `Talk to and teach the model in its native tongue`: Prompting a model for completion in a certain task during inference is like interrogating the model in the native tongue it was taught in.
 Thus it would be more effective to continue to fine-tune the model with a learning objective